NAVIGATION

 5.Courtesy Copies: - (See Administrative Order S-2024-046, Paragraph 12(c)(v))

-After reserving time in JAWS, please send the Court (circivdivc@fljud13.org) an efiled copy of the Notice of Hearing and Motion scheduled to be heard (Do not attach exhibits.).
+After reserving time in JAWS, please send the Court an efiled copy of the Notice of Hearing with the Clerk’s date and time stamp at the top at circivdivc@fljud13.org.

 6.Emergencies: - (See Administrative Order S-2024-046, Paragraph 19)

-Emergency Motion: After an Emergency Motion is filed with Clerk AND properly flagged as an EMERGENCY, email JA an efiled courtesy copy.
+Emergency Motion: After an Emergency Motion is filed with Clerk AND properly flagged as an EMERGENCY, email the JA an efiled courtesy copy at circivdivc@fljud13.org

 7.Cancellation: - (See Administrative Order S-2024-046, Paragraph 12(f))